Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: Results on the search for Inverse Compton halos

-We report the $\gamma$-ray flux from the ICS halo found for the best-fit value of $D_0$ in Fig.~\ref{fig:SED1}, Fig.~\ref{fig:SED2}, Fig.~\ref{fig:SED3} for the three sources in the sample.
+From the analysis of the ICS template, we also find the \fermilat SED data points.
+They are reported in Figs.~\ref{fig:SED1}, \ref{fig:SED2} and \ref{fig:SED3}, when fixing the diffusion coefficient to the best-fit value obtained from the maximum likelihood analysis of {\it Fermi}-LAT data.
+The results are stable with variations in the IEM, specifically using IEM-\textit{GC} and IEM-\textit{ALT1}.
 In each figure, together with the data obtained with our analysis of {\it Fermi}-LAT data, we also display the measurements reported by the HAWC Collaboration \cite{Abeysekara:2019gov}.
 Since for the source eHWC J2019+368 we do not report any detection of a ICS halo, we fix $D_0$ to $\sim 3\times 10^{26}$ cm$^2$/s and we find upper limits for the flux.
-The value we choose is representative of the recent detections of ICS halos around pulsars.
+The value we choose is representative of the recent detections of ICS halos around pulsars \cite{Abeysekara:2017science,DiMauro:2019yvh,DiMauro:2019hwn}.
 However, the results for the upper limits are not significantly affected by this choice.
+We remind the reader that, we fix the diffusion coefficient, that mainly modifies the spatial extension, by performing the pixel-by-pixel and energy bin maximum likelihood analysis presented in this section.
+Instead, the parameters, such as $\gamma_e$ and $\eta$, that modify the spectral part of the model, are derived by fitting the {\it Fermi}-LAT and HAWC SED measurements.